IshaJadhav22/Power-Bi-Projects/README.md

 Customer Insights: Analysis of customer demographics, purchase patterns, and feedback.

 Tools Used:
-Power BI: For data visualization and dashboard creation.
+Power BI: For data visualization.